Can MediSave Be Used For Root Canal Treatment?

 This ensures that your dental care remains both accessible and cost-effective, especially for more complex procedures that might otherwise carry a higher financial burden.

-Does insurance cover root canal treatment ?
+Does insurance cover root canals ?

 Numerous dental insurance plans may offer partial reimbursement or coverage, particularly if the treatment is considered medically necessary, though this varies based on your specific insurance package.
 At Dental Designs, we are happy to assist you with insurance claims and offering clear, transparent estimates before starting any treatment, so that you can plan your dental care with confidence.